-Meanwhile, the changes in section 5.1.4 centers on data handling in kid’s applications.
+Meanwhile, the changes in section 5.1.4 center on data handling in kid’s applications.
 Complying with COPPA (Children’s Online Privacy Protection Act), GDPR rules and other local regulations, the tech giant Apple sets out some explicit guard rails.

 Supporting the tweak, Josh Golin, executive director of Campaign for a Commercial-Free Childhood said “We commend Apple for taking real steps to protect children’s privacy and ensure that kids will not be targets for data-driven, personalized marketing,” and further said “Apple rightly recognizes that a child’s personally identifiable information should never be shared with marketers or other third parties.
 We also appreciate that Apple made these changes on its own accord, without being dragged to the table by regulators.”

 In addition to this, an additional clause also reminds iOS developers not to use terms like “for kids” and “for children” in-app metadata for apps that are outside of the kids’ category available on the App Store.

 To this, several developers have expressed their concern stating that the change in the policy will harm their business models.

 But on the other hand, CEO Dylan Collins of SuperAwesome company supported the tweaks by stating that “Apple are clearly very serious about setting the standard for kids apps and digital services, “They’ve spent a lot of time working with developers and kid tech providers to ensure that policies and tools are set to create great kids digital experiences while also ensuring their digital privacy and safety.
 This is the model for all other technology platforms to follow.”